Ready to Learn Programming

 Cooperative Agreements, Discretionary/Competitive Grants

-Ready to Learn Television supports the development of educational television and digital media targeted at preschool and early elementary school children and their families.
+Ready to Learn Programming supports the development of educational television and digital media targeted at preschool and early elementary school children and their families.
 Its general goal is to promote early learning and school readiness, with a particular interest in reaching low-income children.
 In addition to creating television and other media products, the program supports activities intended to promote national distribution of the programming, effective educational uses of the programming, community-based outreach, and research on educational effectiveness.

 Ready to Learn Announces $29 Million for Television and Digital Media Focusing on Career Awareness Among Early Learners